Vertical conveyor

 A vertical conveyor is a machine which can be used to move products automatically from one level to another.
 These machines are typically referred to as VRC's (Vertical Reciprocating Conveyors).
 However, the industry does not have universal standard terminology.
 These lifts can also be referred to as: material lift, parts lift, pallet lift, vertical lift, freight lift, utility lift, box lift, cargo lift, platform lift, baggage lift, vertical conveyor, and dumbwaiter.
 None of these terms use the word "elevator".
 This is because that term usually is used when referring to machines that transport people from one level to another and these lifts are not designed or legally allowed to transport people.

 In internal logistics, there are various ways for getting product flows up or down.
 A solution which is often used is the deployment of incline or lowering belts.
 When placed at an angle in order to bridge a height difference, such belt conveyors also have the advantage of covering a certain distance.
 A disadvantage is the loss of much useful floor space as a result of the presence of the necessary supports for the belt conveyor.
 A bigger distance over a smaller floor area can be bridged using a product lift or a vertical conveyor.
 A continuous conveyor or a discontinuous conveyor can be chosen as a vertical conveyor.
-Continuous conveyors can take the form of a spiral conveyor, an L-shaped conveyor or platform lift or a product lift fitted with a fork.
+Continuous conveyors can take the form of a spiral conveyor, an L-shaped conveyor, a platform lift, or a product lift fitted with a fork.

 Discontinuous and continuous conveyors (Vertical Reciprocating Conveyors)

-A discontinuous conveyor also called a reciprocating elevator, lifts the product on to a platform using a platform, roller conveyor or belt conveyor and then moves the platform with the product to another level.
-Vertical Reciprocating Conveyors (VRCs) can be customized to accommodate a variety of load sizes, heights and lifting capacity.
-Smaller modular VRCs typically can handle weights up to 500 lbs, while larger modular VRCs can handle up to 5,000 lbs.
-Custom VRCs can lift up to 30,000 lbs of material from one level to another.
+A discontinuous conveyor also called a reciprocating elevator, lifts the product on to a platform using a platform, roller conveyor, or belt conveyor and then moves the platform with the product to another level.

-These lifts are specifically designed to move material vertically in a factory, warehouse, garage or shipping/distribution center but are not designed or legally able to transport people.
+These lifts are specifically designed to move material vertically in a factory, warehouse, garage, or shipping/distribution center but are not designed or legally able to transport people.

 All VRCs use a motor, which drives the lifting of a carriage either by cable or chain.